Langtang Valley Trek

 Langtang National Park Permit:

-This permit grants you access to trek within the boundaries of Langtang National Park, which covers the entire trekking route from Syabrubesi to Kyanjin Gompa and beyond.
-The park was established to protect the unique flora, fauna, and cultural heritage of the region, including endangered species like the red panda and Himalayan black bear.
+It is the official permit issued for trekking inside the premises of Langtang National Park, which stretches all the way through the trekking path from Syabrubesi to Kyanjin Gompa and beyond.
+Langtang National Park has been made keeping in mind to conserve the unique flora and fauna along with endangered species like the red panda and the Himalayan black bear.

 Cost: NPR 3,000 per person